koad/io/README.md

 ```
 see how these examples work by taking a peek into the `~/.koad-io/commands/example` folder

-this output is createed by the file `~/.koad-io/commands/example/command.sh`
+this output is created by the file `~/.koad-io/commands/example/command.sh`

 run other example commands, written to showcase various available languages